1. Resume examples

 Resume example for restaurant manager profile

 Restaurant workers function in close quarters and under time pressure.
 Here’s your chance to explain how you will fit in and what professional style you will bring to the table.
 Most of your resume consists of lists — of past jobs, schools and skills.
-Your profile, or summary section, is your opportunity to stir in a little personality.
+Your profile, or s, is your opportunity to stir in a little personality.
 This section goes at the top of your resume and highlights your biggest professional accomplishments, but also allows you to describe yourself.
 Are you calm under pressure?
 Are you great at anticipating customer needs?
 Put that in here.
 You have two to four sentences to distinguish yourself from the crowd.
 Before you begin, make a master list of your career using these categories:

 1. Skills